-A funny thing about passive volume pedals is that it’s quite similar to the magnetic pickup from your guitar.
+- Passive volume pedal – passive volume pedals is that it’s quite similar to the magnetic pickup from your guitar.
 And it does not need the power to function.
 Maybe the convenient thing about passive volume pedals is that since a regular volume knob on your guitar can be hard to use at times, with the design of the volume pedal allowing you to use your foot to adjust, it keeps you less distracted from the whole controlling pedalboard and playing process.
 Moreover, the passive type also depends a lot on the position it’s placed in the signal chain as it’s output can be unstable sometimes and lead to a loss of frequency, devaluing your tone.

-An active volume pedal has the structure (including an amplifier circuit) used to boost the signals and for tuner isolation.
+- Active volume pedal – Active volume pedal has the structure (including an amplifier circuit) used to boost the signals and for tuner isolation.
 Different from the passive type, the active volume pedal needs power to work or a small battery inside it.
 With this feature, the active type helps to transfer the signal most effectively, you don’t have to worry about where the volume pedal is placed in the signal chain, the length of the cable or having to go through many other effect pedals.

 In conclusion, it is still up to you which pedal will best compliment your own music style and purpose, but the active volume pedal offers a more diverse option that can work well with different effects but this comes with a higher pricetag.

 This must have been the most asked question for people who first start using volume pedals.
 The answer is that there’s no correct answer!
 How you place the volume pedal depends on whether what effects you want to create and your own tastes.
-But there are two most common ways that guitarists use to set up their volume pedals in the signal chain.
-At the beginning or at the end of the chain.

 In this case, the volume pedal plays a role that’s quite similar to your magnetic pickup or volume control on your guitar.
 It will control the level more closely before it goes into the other effects and ends with the amplifier.
 And if you reduce the volume, you will also reduce the signal level going into the following effects.
 Looking at the above example of setting order, the next step is that an overdrive pedal, which amplifies the original sound or distorts the original sound so that the new sound has a regular buzz, will clean up the overdriven tone as you have reduced the sound.
 If you’re into things like swells, then this order is gonna fit well.
 Moreover, placing the volume pedal at the beginning of the signal chain will make the sound stretch throughout the other pedals, even when the sound is reduced, effects like “Delay” or “Reverb” can still continue.